dib-lab/genome-grist/README.md

 ```
 python -m pip install genome-grist
 ```
 will install the latest version.
-Plase use python3.7 or later.
+Please use python3.7 or later.
 We suggest using an isolated conda environment; the following commands should work for
 conda: